swax/NAISYS/docs/007-web-auth.md

 - **Supervisor** stores users in its SQLite database (`supervisor.db`, `users` + `sessions` + `passkey_credentials` + `registration_tokens` tables, Prisma-managed)
 - **ERP** stores users in its Prisma-managed SQLite database (`naisys_erp.db`, `users` + `sessions` tables)
 - Each app manages its own user CRUD and seed scripts.
-Supervisor handles passkey credentials and registration tokens; ERP keeps its standalone bcrypt password path.
+Supervisor handles credential persistence (passkey credentials, optional bcrypt password hashes) and registration tokens; ERP keeps its standalone bcrypt password path.
-- The hub database is only used for agent API key lookups (`findAgentByApiKey`) — not for human web users.
+- The hub database is only used for agent API key lookups (`findAgentByApiKey`) — not for human web users

-Either app can run fully standalone without depending on the other or on the hub.
+This means either app can run fully standalone without depending on the other or on the hub.

 ### Unified Session Model